 Bruce Feldthusen originally joined the University as Dean of the Common Law Section in January 2000.
 In addition to his role as dean, he also taught Torts, Administrative Law, Remedies, and Human Rights.
 He was renewed for a second term as dean in 2005.
 In September 2007 Feldthusen was appointed Vice-President, University Relations pro tempore at the University of Ottawa, and he returned full time to Common Law as dean in July 2008.
 He stepped down as dean at the end of his term on June 30, 2013.
 He continues as an active full-time professor.

 Feldthusen is best known for his book, Economic Negligence, a sixth edition of which was published in the spring of 2011.
 His analysis of pure economic loss has been adopted by the Supreme Court of Canada and now provides the organizing framework for all negligence actions in that field.
-He is also an author of the leading text Canadian Tort Law, which he co-authors with Justice Linden and the case book, Canadian Tort Law, which he co-authors with Justice Linden and Lewis Klar.
+He is also an author of the leading text Canadian Tort Law, which he co-authors with the late Justice Linden and Professors Margaret Hall, Eric Knutson, and Hilary Young as well as the case book, Canadian Tort Law, which he co-authored with the late Justice Linden and Lewis Klar.
 He was one of the first legal academics in the world to study and write about civil remedies for victims of sexual assault.
 This multidisciplinary research includes extensive interviewing and publication of how survivors themselves experience the legal compensation processes.